 Let’s take a look at COVID-19’s cascading risk scenario to further explain why financial and cyber risks were actually lagging indicators during the pandemic.
 When the crisis started, the first business continuity risks arose as China’s government enacted restrictions to stop the spread of the disease.
 Next came government regulations risk in other countries from shutdowns, border closures, travel bans, etc. Then entered people risks, as a pandemic is foremost a health risk.
 Risks of wide-scale absenteeism grew due to individuals either contracting the disease themselves or having to care for family members who were ill.
 Some locations were significantly more vulnerable due to weak health care infrastructure.

-After people risks came remote-work requirements and lockdowns that were stricter and longer in some locations than others.
+After people risks came remote-work requirements and lockdowns that were stricter and longer in some locations than in others.
 In many areas, this was a challenge due to poor internet infrastructure and a shortage of laptop computers.
 With people forced to work from home on unsecured networks and personal computer equipment, cybersecurity risks increased.

 As the pandemic continued long-term and economies constricted to different degrees in different locations, financial cracks finally began to show with third parties.
 With a reactionary approach that relied on monitoring changes in only financial or even cyber risks, businesses were late to prevent a cascading downfall.